 Postscript: More on Cluetrain

-I blogged about the Cluetrain Manifesto last year in the “CINA Blog Panel Wrap-Up” where he suggested that the following were key theses:
+I blogged about the Cluetrain Manifesto last year in the “CINA Blog Panel Wrap-Up” where I suggested that the following were key theses:

 1. Markets are conversations.